Distributed Triangle and Simplex Enumeration in Hypergraphs: Introduction

 While the upper and lower bounds of Theorem~\ref{thm:clique-inf} are tight in the CLIQUE and PC models, the exponential dependence on $r$ shows that these results may be impractical for hypergraphs with large rank.
 Thus, in Section~\ref{sec:sparse} we turn our focus to families of sparse hypergraphs.
-We define two notions of sparseness.
+We consider two notions of sparseness.
 The first is ``global sparseness'' in which the sum of degrees of the vertices is $O(n)$.
 The second notion is ``everywhere sparseness'' in which the density of every sub-hypergraph is bounded by a parameter $\mu$.
 This notion generalizes the (asymptotically equivalent) notions of bounded arboricity and bounded degeneracy in graphs, though we believe its definition for hypergraphs to be novel.
-For sparse and everywhere sparse hypergraphs, we prove the following result. \begin{theorem}[Informal] The following bounds hold for triangle enumeration in sparse hypergraphs. \begin{itemize} \item Triangle enumeration is sparse hypergraphs on $n$ vertices can be performed in $O(n)$ rounds of the PC and EB models, and for every $\eps > 0$, $\Omega(n^{1-\eps})$ rounds are required for the PC model. \item In hypergraphs with maximum density $\mu$, triangle enumeration can be performed in $O(\mu)$ rounds in the PC and EB models, and the value of $\mu$ need not be known in advance.
-For every $\eps > 0$, $\Omega(\mu^{1-\eps})$ rounds are required for triangle enumeration in the PC model on hypergraphs with maximum density $\mu$. \end{itemize} \end{theorem} In particular, we believe the maximum density parameter $\mu$ and associated algorithmic techniques in Section~\ref{sec:everywhere-sparse} to be of interest for other distributed computational problems on hypergraphs.
+For sparse and everywhere sparse hypergraphs, we prove the following result. \begin{theorem}[Informal] The following bounds hold for triangle and simplex enumeration in sparse hypergraphs. \begin{itemize} \item Triangle and simplex enumeration in sparse hypergraphs on $n$ vertices can be performed in $O(n)$ rounds of the PC and EB models, and for every $\eps > 0$, $\Omega(n^{1-\eps})$ rounds are required for the PC model. \item In hypergraphs with maximum density $\mu$, triangle and simplex enumeration can be performed in $O(\mu r)$ rounds in the PC and EB models in hypergraphs with rank $r$, and the value of $\mu$ need not be known in advance.
+For every $\eps > 0$, $\Omega(\mu^{1-\eps})$ rounds are required for triangle and simplex enumeration in the PC model on hypergraphs with maximum density $\mu$ and constant rank $r$. \end{itemize} \end{theorem} In particular, we believe the maximum density parameter $\mu$ and associated algorithmic techniques in Section~\ref{sec:everywhere-sparse} to be of interest for other distributed computational problems on hypergraphs.

 Finally, in Section~\ref{sec:conclusion}, we discuss other computational problems in the models introduced in Section~\ref{sec:computational-models}.
-We provide some generic simulation techniques that we believe will be helpful in generalizing CONGEST algorithms to hypergraphs, especially in the weaker hypergraph models, such as EDGE UNICAST.
+We provide some generic simulation techniques that we believe will be helpful in generalizing CONGEST algorithms to hypergraphs, especially in the weaker hypergraph models, such as EDGE UNICAST (EU).